jpcx/ranged-date/README.md

 ### Testing

-The following command will test the package for errors.
+The following commands will test the package for errors.

 ```
+cd /path/to/node_modules/ranged-date
 npm test
 ```